Timeline: U.S.-Cuba relations | Pictures | Reuters

 July 31, 2006: Fidel Castro, seen here being visited by Venezuelan President Hugo Chavez, provisionally turns over power to his brother, Raul Castro, after undergoing emergency intestinal surgery.
 REUTERS/Estudios Revolucion-Granma/Handout

 February 24, 2008: The National Assembly elects Raul Castro to formally replace the ailing Fidel.
-REUTERS/Enrique De La Osa
+REUTERS/Prensa Latina/Pool

 December 10, 2013: Barack Obama and Raul Castro shake hands at a state memorial service for Nelson Mandela.
 REUTERS/Kai Pfaffenbach